Home Sauna Buying Guide: Types, Cost, Installation, Safety, and Best Options for 2026

 • Building a repeatable relaxation routine

-• Getting warm after exercise or cold weather
+• Getting warm after exercise, cold weather, or a long day

 • Supporting a sense of recovery and muscle comfort